Volvo S90: Production

 By mid-2017, the Swedish Torslandaverken Plant no longer produced the S90.
 Production and assembly has mainly moved to the Chinese Daqing plant.
+Models were shipped to Europe from China by train.
 It is also locally assembled (CKD) in Volvo Car Manufacturing Malaysia in Shah Alam, Malaysia and Volvo Trucks Bengaluru plant in India.
 Production ended in late 2024, with 2025 being the last model year.

 First facelift

 In February 2020, the official photos of refreshed S90 were leaked along with the refreshed V90.
 The taillights now have sequential LED indicators & Inscription variants get chrome garnish on the front bumper.